Kirken2004/tv-kir-ondulat/README.md

 # tv-kir-ondulat
-Pine script for Trading View about Hosoda N-Wave
+Pine script for Trading View about an Hosoda N-Wave indicator

     This indicator is an amateur exercise.